 Glomerulonephritis refers to an immune-mediated inflammation of the renal glomeruli.
 Primary forms can be distinguished from secondary forms; secondary forms occur as part of various systemic diseases.
 Patients with glomerulonephritis will present with varying symptoms, depending on the pathology.

-This article addresses damages to the renal glomeruli.
-In order to gain an understanding of the various possible dysfunctions and their clinical manifestations, we will first take a look at the structure of the glomeruli.
-The structure of the filtration membrane consists of three layers:
+Damage to the renal glomeruli is contributory to renal dysfunction.
+In order to understand the various possible dysfunctions and their clinical manifestations, we will first take a look at the structure of the glomeruli.
+The structure of the filtration membrane consists of 3 layers: